Capture the Thrill of Adaptive Snowmobiling

 In 2010, a Montreal, Canada entrepreneur and avid snowmobiler began modifying snowmobiles with hand controls, special seats, and other accessible equipment to open the world of snowmobiling to people who use wheelchairs.
 For example, to accommodate an individual with paraplegia, the snow vehicle modifications involves retrofitting a special chair with a back and an attachment for the feet.

 Adaptive or accessible snowmobiling is offered in many major ski areas around the world.
-Companies like Arctic Adventure provide snowmobiles with different types of modifications to serve people with a range of needs and conditions from paraplegia and hemiplegia to amputation.
+Specialized companies provide snowmobiles with different types of modifications to serve people with a range of needs and conditions from paraplegia and hemiplegia to amputation.

 The end goal is to allow everyone the opportunity to drive a snowmobile and enjoy an exhilarating ride through the snow.